-It can be difficult to figure out why your baby is crying.
+It can be difficult to figure out why a baby is crying.
 It's normal to feel upset when you do not know why.
-If you feel like you might lose control, then place your baby in a safe place and leave them there for a few minutes while you try to relax or call someone for help.
+If you feel like you might lose control, then place the baby in a safe place and leave them there for a few minutes while you try to relax or call someone for help.

-It is very likely that the only time you will leave your baby or young child unattended is while they sleep.
+It is very likely that the only time a baby or young child will be left unattended is while they sleep.
 Make sure that children are sleeping where they will be safe.

 Visit Is Your Child Safe?
 Sleep Time (external link) for more information.

-The safest place for your baby to sleep is in a crib, cradle or bassinet that meets Health Canada Safety Standards (external) in your room for the first 6 months of life.
-The most important way to reduce your baby’s risk of SIDS (Sudden Infant Death Syndrome) is to put them on their back to sleep on a firm, flat surface.
+The safest place for a baby to sleep is in a crib, cradle or bassinet that meets Health Canada Safety Standards (external) is in their parent/caregiver's room for the first 6 months of life.
+The most important way to reduce a baby’s risk of SIDS (Sudden Infant Death Syndrome) is to put them on their back to sleep on a firm, flat surface.
 It is not safe for a baby to sleep for long periods of time in products such as strollers, car sears, swings, bouncers, slings or baby carriers.

-Watch this video (external link) on safe sleep for your baby.
+Watch this video (external link) on safe sleep for babies.

 Infants with specific medical conditions might need alternate sleep positions as advised by a healthcare provider.